Southern Heritage

 Alongside portraiture, Watts creates narrative paintings inspired by Southern sporting culture — including working dogs, wildlife, and landscapes shaped by early mornings in the field and the quiet rhythms of rural life.

-Together, these works form a visual exploration of Southern heritage.
+Together, and increasingly within the same canvas, these works form a visual exploration of Southern heritage.
+Explore the portrait collection and sporting paintings.

 Portraiture & Legacy